Testosterone a Controlled Substance: Why?

 What few realize is that leading up to those Congressional Hearings the AMA, FDA, and DEA all opposed the classification of anabolic steroids as controlled substances – because they did not meet the criteria of the Controlled Substances Act.

 Controlled Substances Act

-The original purpose of the Controlled Substances Act was to provide more strict legislation related to the prescription and distribution of drugs that are principally psychoactive and which are abused exclusively by virtue and because of their psychoactive (mind-altering) effects.
+The original purpose of the Controlled Substances Act, which was passed in 1970, was to provide more strict legislation related to the prescription and distribution of drugs that are principally psychoactive and which are abused exclusively by virtue and because of their psychoactive (mind-altering) effects.
+Anabolic steroids were NOT categorized as controlled substances when the Act was passed in 1970 and were only included in 1990 despite little new information about them being learned.
 Though anabolic steroids are sometimes abused (as are many other drugs that are not controlled substances), they are not abused for their psychoactive effects.
 Psychoactive drugs include narcotics, hallucinogens, stimulants, and depressants.

 Rick Collins is considered the foremost legal authority on anabolic steroids in the United States.
 In testimony as part of a federal hearing in 2005 he made 10 points in which he provides interesting comments, observations, and distinctions between anabolic steroids and other controlled substances.
 His comments will challenge those who believe anabolic steroids are as dangerous as the media and government reports.
 His 10 points begin on page 8 of the following transcripts from a public hearing on April 12, 2005 in front of The United States Sentencing Commission.
 Article found here: USSC April 12 2005 Collins Anabolic Steroids.